-p16 is considered a good surrogate marker to identify HPV-positive tumours and is widely used in clinical practice.
-It has been reported that p16 status correlates with a better prognosis in oropharyngeal cancers (Weinberger et al., 2004).
-Additionally, a good correlation between HPV positivity and p16 status has been demonstrated in oropharyngeal cancers (Nichols et al., 2009), which form the majority of our patient cohort (15 of 18 patients).
-However, detection of p16 by immunohistochemistry carries a false positive rate of 3-4% as some HPV-negative tumours could continue to express p16 (Schlecht et al., 2011, Seiwert, 2013, Thavaraj et al., 2011).
-Although detection of HPV by PCR is the most accurate test for identifying HPV infection, p16 expression by immunohistochemistry continues to be a widely accepted method for HPV detection due to low costs and availability of technical infrastructure in most head and neck units.
-Of note, ongoing clinical trials such as De-ESCALaTE HPV stratify patients for inclusion based on HPV status as determined by p16 immunohistochemistry (Masterson et al., 2014).
-Interestingly, while p16 status does not correlate with HPV positivity in HNC outside the oropharynx such as the oral tongue, it still associates with a better prognosis irrespective of HPV status (Harris et al., 2011).
+p16 is considered a good surrogate marker to identify HPVpositive tumours and is widely used in clinical practice.
+It has been reported that p16 status correlates with a better prognosis in oropharyngeal cancers (Weinberger et al, 2004).
+In addition, a good correlation between HPV positivity and p16 status has been demonstrated in oropharyngeal cancers (Nichols et al, 2009), which form the majority of our patient cohort (15 of 18 patients).
+However, detection of p16 by immunohistochemistry carries a false-positive rate of 3-4% as some HPV-negative tumours could continue to express p16 (Schlecht et al, 2011; Thavaraj et al, 2011; Seiwert, 2013).
+Although detection of HPV using PCR is the most accurate test for identifying HPV infection, p16 expression using immunohistochemistry continues to be a widely accepted method for HPV detection due to low costs and availability of technical infrastructure in most head and neck units.
+Of note, ongoing clinical trials such as De-ESCALaTE HPV stratify patients for inclusion on the basis of the HPV status as determined by p16 immunohistochemistry (Masterson et al, 2014).
+Interestingly, whereas the p16 status does not correlate with HPV positivity in HNC outside the oropharynx such as the oral tongue, it still associates with a better prognosis irrespective of the HPV status (Harris et al, 2011).